Inside Qeshm, Iran’s underground missile fortress and geological marvel

 - The Valley of Stars: A complex network of canyons and rock pillars carved by millennia of erosion.
 Local legends claim the valley was formed by a falling star that shattered the earth.

 - Namakdan Salt Cave: One of the world’s longest salt caves, stretching for more than 6km (3.7 miles).
-Its crystalline formations are hundreds of millions of years old, containing some of the purest salt in the Persian Gulf.
+Its crystalline formations are hundreds of millions of years old, containing some of the purest salt in the Gulf.

 - Chahkooh Canyon: A deep, narrow corridor of limestone and salt, where vertical walls create a natural cathedral of stone.